vineetson/Bash-Scripting-Automation/README.md

 ### **🔒 IAM & Security**

 Each script's **`README.md`** provides a detailed breakdown of the  **minimum required IAM permissions** .
-For all production workloads, we strongly recommend creating a **custom IAM role** to follow the principle of least privilege, thereby minimizing your security footprint.
+For all production workloads, it is strongly recommended to create a **custom IAM role** to follow the principle of least privilege, thereby minimizing your security footprint.

 Explore the scripts and start automating your GCP environment today!